Terms and Conditions

 (d) maintain the goods in satisfactory condition and keep them insured on the Seller’s behalf for their full price against all risks to the reasonable satisfaction of the Seller.
 On request the Buyer shall produce the policy of insurance to the Seller.

-iii The Buyer’s right to possession of the goods shall terminate immediately if the Buyer ceases to trade or has a bankruptcy order made against him or makes any arrangement with his creditors, or (being a body corporate) convenes any meeting of creditors, or enters into liquidation (except a solvent voluntary liquidation for the purpose only of reconstruction), or has a receiver, manager, or administrator appointed of any part of its undertaking or notice of intention to appoint an administrator is given by the Buyer or by a qualifying floating charge holder, or a resolution is passed or a petition presented to a court for the winding-up of the Buyer or for the granting of an administration order in respect of the Buyer, or any proceedings are commenced relating to the insolvency or possible insolvency of the Buyer, or the Buyer encumbers or in any way charges any of the goods.
+v The Buyer’s right to possession of the goods shall terminate immediately if the Buyer ceases to trade or has a bankruptcy order made against him or makes any arrangement with his creditors, or (being a body corporate) convenes any meeting of creditors, or enters into liquidation (except a solvent voluntary liquidation for the purpose only of reconstruction), or has a receiver, manager, or administrator appointed of any part of its undertaking or notice of intention to appoint an administrator is given by the Buyer or by a qualifying floating charge holder, or a resolution is passed or a petition presented to a court for the winding-up of the Buyer or for the granting of an administration order in respect of the Buyer, or any proceedings are commenced relating to the insolvency or possible insolvency of the Buyer, or the Buyer encumbers or in any way charges any of the goods.
+If before title to the goods passes to the Buyer the Buyer becomes subject to any of these circumstances, the Buyer’s right to resell the goods or use any of them in the ordinary course of business ceases immediately.

-vii If the Buyer is subject to any of the eventualities contained in clause 10(iii), all orders shall expire and such orders shall not be transferred to any new or successor company except with the express agreement of the Seller.
+ix If the Buyer is subject to any of the eventualities contained in clause 10(v), all orders shall expire and such orders shall not be transferred to any new or successor company except with the express agreement of the Seller.

 11. Drawings and Specifications